 CAMPO Interlocal Agreement: Capital Area Metropolitan Planning Organization (CAMPO) is the designated metropolitan planning organization for Central Texas.
 As part of the designated planning organization, CAMPO received approximately \$136 million in grant funds of which \$130 million was allocated to the MoPac Improvement Project.
 The funding received was made available for transportation projects in the Austin area.
 As part of the construction of the MoPac Improvement Project, the Authority executed an agreement with CAMPO.
 The executed agreement calls for the sharing of surplus revenue generated from the MoPac Improvement Project by setting up a Regional Infrastructure Fund (RIF) account.
 The RIF account was created upon execution of the agreement with CAMPO.
-On September 1, 2017, the Authority made the initial deposit and made a second deposit on September 1, 2018, each in the amount of \$2 million into the RIF account from the surplus revenue from the MoPac Improvement Project.
+The Authority funded deposits into the RIF account from the surplus revenue from the MoPac Improvement Project.
 The amounts placed in the RIF account in accordance with the agreement are to be used to fund other CAMPO identified transportation projects in the region.
-As of June 30, 2019 and 2018, the Authority has a payable RIF balance of \$4,000,000 and \$2,000,000, respectively, which will be deposited into the RIF account.
-The remaining commitment to the RIF account is dependent upon there being surplus revenue of the MoPac Improvement Project in the future such that the remaining amount payable to the RIF account pursuant to the CAMPO agreement of \$228 million, may be paid through fiscal year 2041.
+As of June 30, 2020 and 2019, the Authority has funded inception to date amounts of \$7,000,000 and \$4,000,000, respectively, which is deposited in the RIF account.
+The commitment to the RIF account is dependent upon there being surplus revenue of the MoPac Improvement Project in the future such that the remaining amount payable to the RIF account pursuant to the CAMPO agreement of \$330 million, may be paid through fiscal year 2041.
+As of June 30, 2020 and 2019, the Authority's funding resulted in RIF expense of \$3,000,000 and \$2,000,000. respectively.

-Litigation: As of June 30, 2019 and 2018, the Authority is involved in various contract disputes on its construction projects.
+Litigation: As of June 30, 2020 and 2019, the Authority is involved in various contract disputes on its construction projects.
 Based on the status of the claims and the information available, the Authority believes that a liability has not been incurred as of the date of the financial statements.
 The Authority believes it has substantial defenses against these claims and the resolution of these matters will not have a material adverse effect on its financial statements.